FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 - `redirct_uri` tells FusionAuth where to redirect the user to after login
 - `response_type` tells FusionAuth which OAuth flow we're using (Authorization Code in this example)

+This is all standard OAuth flow.

-Try navigating to http://localhost:9000/login.
-You should see a FusionAuth login form.
+Try navigating to [localhost:9000/login](http://localhost:9000/login).
+You should see a FusionAuth login form:

+{% include _image.html src="/assets/img/blogs/fusionauth-example-react/app-login.png" class="img-fluid" figure=false %}

 When you successfully authenticate, you'll just see `Cannot GET /oauth-callback`, because `/oauth-callback` doesn't exist, yet.
+What's `/oauth-callback`?
+Remember, we added that as an `Authorized redirect URL` in the FusionAuth admin panel and as our `redirectURI` in `config.js`; it's where FusionAuth redirects to after authentication.

-Before we add that route, let's add a link to `/login` in the React client:
+Before we add `/oauth-callback`, let's add a link to `/login` in the React client:

 ```
 client